 - Boosted Conversion Rates: Identify areas for improvement on your site, such as pages with high bounce rates or cart abandonment, and make data-driven changes to increase conversions.

-Integrating Google Analytics with Shopify creates a centralized system for tracking your store’s performance.
-So you can make data-driven decisions and enhance your eCommerce marketing strategies effectively.
+Integrating Google Analytics with Shopify creates a centralized system for tracking your store’s performance, enabling you to make data-driven decisions and effectively enhance your eCommerce marketing strategies.

 How to Set Up Shopify Google Analytics?